 Technical writers have a responsibility to their readers and to their employers to follow ethics when writing reports.
+Technical writers must use words that demonstrate valid appeals to reason, avoiding emotional words and phrases that appeal to basic emotion instead of justifiable reasoning.
 In addition, technical writers must use valid references to support ideas and strategies, avoiding referencing non experts to sway readers' support.
 Also, technical writers must use accurate numbers to report data, avoiding charts and tables that skew data.
 Using any type of fallacies in technical writing is unethical and could result in dire consequences.

 Not only do technical writers have a responsibility to report accurate information, they also have a responsibility to credit accurate sources of information.
-At no time is it acceptable to rearrange information in order to attempt to indicate that the writer is the source of someone else's idea or to indicate that the writer read a report that included information he/she cited, when the primary source of the information was cited in another report.
+At no time is it acceptable rearrange information in order to attempt to indicate that the writer is the source of someone else's idea or to indicate that the writer read a report that included information he/she cited, when the primary source of the information was cited in another report.
 All sources must be referenced accurately in the text and cited on a reference page.